 Standard Line is displayed on the screen based on the pre-defined standard.
-If you select Occupational or General Public, the Standard Line is automatically displayed with automatically calculated value defined in the ICNIRP guideline.
+If you select ICNIRP Occupational or ICNIRP General Public, the Standard Line is automatically displayed with automatically calculated value defined in the ICNIRP guideline.
 Make sure you change the Scale Unit to V/m in this case to follow the guideline.

-- a Tap Occupational and Apply if you are under impact on EMF power for an occupational purpose. - b Tap General Public and Apply if you are under impact on EMF power as general public. - c Tap Custom Limit and then tap the Configuration icon if you want to customize setting and measure EMF power based on your need. - A Standard window appears. - Tap Lower Frequency and input a desired value using the on-screen keyboard. - Tap Upper Frequency and input a desired value using the on-screen keyboard. - Tap Value for Frequency Range and input a desired value using the onscreen keyboard. - Tap Formula and select from the following choices: f^n, /f^n, NA - Tap Exponent Value and input a desired value using the on-screen keyboard. - Tap the Save button if you want to save the setting. - Optional.
+- a Tap ICNIRP Occupational and Apply when EMF power is measured in a site where people work for long hours (occupational). - b Tap ICNIRP General Public and Apply when EMF power is measured in a public site where unspecified people come and go. - c Tap Custom Limit and then tap the Configuration icon if you want to customize setting and measure EMF power based on your need. - A Standard window appears. - Tap Lower Frequency and input a desired value using the on-screen keyboard. - Tap Upper Frequency and input a desired value using the on-screen keyboard. - Tap Value for Frequency Range and input a desired value using the onscreen keyboard.
+It sets coefficient of function. - Tap Formula and select from the following choices: f^n, /f^n, NA.
+It defines an operator between coefficient and frequency.
+The operator to be defined is multiplication or division. - Tap Exponent Value and input a desired value using the on-screen keyboard.
+It defines an exponent of the frequency. - Tap the Save button if you want to save the setting. - Optional.
 Tap the Add button to add Custom Limit. - Optional.
 Tap the Delete button to delete the defined Custom Limit.